vanessabau/beyondVacation/README.md

 ### Usage

-##### Step 1
+##### Accesssing Home page

-On the home page the user can either navigate using the navbar or scroll down to the two square buttons to choose 'Browse Rentals' or 'List Rentals'.
+On the home page the user can either navigate using the navbar or scroll down to the two square buttons to choose `Browse Rentals` or `List Rentals`.

 If the user is not logged in, they will be redirected to the login page.
 Where they can login or signup.

+##### Navigating Members page

+Once logged in the user will be redirected to their members page where the rental spaces they have listed and the spaces they've reserved are shown.

+Clicking on the arrow for the `Details` button will reveal the details of the listings and reservations.

+`Delete Listing` will remove their listing from the database.

+`Delete Rental` will cancel their reservation.

+##### Browsing Rentals

-##### Step 2
+##### Listing Rentals

 ### Technology